 Representation and Strategy

 Family law representation requires balancing legal strategy with sensitivity to emotional stakes.
-In contested matters, early attempts at mediation or negotiation often lead to settlements on custody, maintenance, and property.
+In contested matters, early attempts at mediation or negotiation often lead to settlements on custody, maintenance, and property — usually crystallised in a written divorce settlement agreement that is then placed on record before the family court.
 When settlement is not possible, trial requires meticulous documentation of allegations, credible witness testimony, and careful cross-examination.
 In Supreme Court matters under Article 142, detailed affidavits and expert medical evidence (in cases involving cruelty) become central to the case.

 In matrimonial and family-law matters, Vikram Singh Kushwaha has handled contested divorce, mutual consent divorce, transfer proceedings, maintenance issues, and connected criminal complaints.